In Hindsight

 Work It Out

-PM Network, February 2007
+February 1, 2007

 Members of a project team or organization cannot be expected to perform according to a specific preferred set of expectations or culture unless that culture is well defined.
 This article introduces the tool of Performance Expectation (PX) workshops to help define these expectations so they can be discussed and addressed across an organization.